Miroslav Bobek: Projects

-Revealed
+The Revealed

-Miroslav Bobek became the author and head of the Revealed project which had the subtitle “A Slightly Different Reality Show” (2005–2008).
-It was one of Czech Radio’s most prominent multimedia projects.
+Miroslav Bobek became the author and head of The Revealed project which had the subtitle "A Slightly Different Reality Show" (2005–2008).
+It was one of Czech Radio's most prominent multimedia projects.
 The project began with the launch of an online video broadcast from the gorilla pavilion at Prague Zoo and became a regular radio and television show in autumn 2005.
-Czech Radio received a “Wild Oscar” for it at the prestigious Wildscreen Festival in Bristol and the Seal of Comenius EduMedia in Berlin.
+Czech Radio received a "Wild Oscar" for it at the prestigious Wildscreen Festival in Bristol and the Seal of Comenius EduMedia in Berlin.
 The main aim was to compare gorillas’ behaviour with that of humans, whilst conveying some relevant information about apes and thus contribute to their conservation.
 The project partly parodied the reality shows that were being broadcast at that time on commercial television (e.g. Big Brother or VyVolení).
-Tereza Šefrnová and Radomír Šofr also took part in the screenplay for Revealed.
+Tereza Šefrnová and Radomír Šofr also took part in the screenplay for The Revealed.

-See the article The Revealed for more information.

 Based on this project, Tereza Šefrnová and Miroslav Bobek wrote a book of fairy tales for children Moja and Páv (2006).
 Subsequently Bobek wrote the second volume Moja, Tatu and the Biting Midges (2009), again with the participation of the actress Tereza Šefrnová.
 The books were also published in English and French for African children.
-Tereza Šefrnová narrated them in Czech for the Leonardo show on Czech Radio, she was then replaced by actress Lucie Bílá.
+Tereza Šefrnová narrated them in Czech for the Leonardo show on Czech Radio, she was then replaced by singer Lucie Bílá.

-Together with Martin Smrček he wrote a book of the same name about the Revealed project.
+Together with Martin Smrček he wrote a book of the same name about The Revealed project.